Skip to content

 The Problem

-Kids want to hang out at cool places after school but don’t know what’s nearby, how to get there, what to expect when they arrive, and whether the place is accessible for their needs.
-Sometimes there are amazing programs happening at the library or rec center, but nobody knows about them.
+Kids want to hang out at cool places after school but don’t know what’s nearby, how to get there, or what to expect.
+Sometimes there are awesome things happening at the library or rec center, but nobody tells you about them.

-1. Customizable Color Themes: Users can toggle between color palettes including high contrast, deuteranopia-friendly, and protanopia-friendly modes.
-Emma explained: β€œSometimes when people are colorblind they can’t really see colors as well.
+1. Customizable Color Themes: You can switch between color options including high contrast, deuteranopia-friendly, and protanopia-friendly.
+One designer said: β€œSometimes when people are colorblind they can’t really see colors as well.
 It lets them pick what color helps them best.”

-5. Voice-to-Text & Read Aloud: Emilia shared: β€œSometimes I don’t know how to spell a word so that helps.”
-And for reading, β€œMaybe if kids have dyslexia like we do, then it could read to them.”
+5. Voice-to-Text & Read Aloud: The other designer said: β€œSometimes I don’t know how to spell a word so that helps.”
+And for reading: β€œMaybe if kids have dyslexia like we do, then it could read to them.”

-6. Kid Reviews: See ratings from other kids your age, not just adults, so you know if a place is actually fun.
+6. Kid Reviews: Ratings from other kids, not just adults, so you actually know if a place is fun.

 Community Feedback